How smart businesses are making better decisions

 • Sales Manager

-What questions do they ask and what do they need answering?
+What questions do they ask, and what do they need answered?

-For example, a key question an investor may be asking is ‘when will we run out of cash?’.
-On the other hand, Head of Product may be more interested in ‘what product feature are customers wanting most?’.
-This will reveal what each stakeholder needs to make informed decisions and creates alignment between management information, objectives, and business strategy.
-Too often management information and business strategy are completely disconnected or happen by chance.
+For example, an investor may ask, “When will we run out of cash?”
+Head of Product might be more interested in “What product feature are customers wanting most?”
+This reveals what each stakeholder needs to make informed decisions and creates alignment between management information, objectives, and business strategy.
+Too often management information and business strategy are disconnected or happen by chance.

 What kind of metric or KPI would answer this?

-Typically, defining the metric or KPI is as ‘simple’ as the response to the question the stakeholder is asking.
-For example, if the question is ‘When will we run out of cash?’ then it’s about giving them that future cash zero date i.e. most likely a specific month and year.
-They may also be interested in seeing cash inflows, outflows, and net cash flows, but at a strategic level, they are interested in a date as this informs a conversation.
-So, in order to work out and provide this piece of information we would need to forecast cash burn by month and starting cash balance.
+Defining the metric or KPI is often as simple as responding to the stakeholder’s question.
+If the question is “When will we run out of cash?” provide the future cash zero date, likely a specific month and year.
+They may also want to see cash inflows, outflows, and net cash flows, but at a strategic level the date sparks the right conversation.
+To provide this, you’d forecast monthly cash burn and the starting cash balance.

-What is important is that we can pinpoint exactly what will answer their questions.
+What matters is pinpointing exactly what answers their questions.

 What is their preferred style?

-Presentation is important – if it doesn’t suit how the stakeholder wants to interact with it, they won’t use it.
-The best technology in the world won’t solve any problems unless it’s adopted by its intended audience.
-I’ve seen it so many times where technology or management reports are simply not used because they are not user-friendly.
-Understanding if the audience prefers charts, diagrams, large colorful numbers, or plain black-and-white text is imperative and dictates whether the information will actually be used.
+Presentation matters.
+If the format doesn’t fit how the stakeholder wants to interact, it won’t be used.
+The best technology won’t solve problems unless it’s adopted by its intended audience.
+Many teams ignore tools or reports that aren’t user-friendly.
+Learn whether the audience prefers charts, diagrams, large colourful numbers, or plain black-and-white text.
+That preference will determine whether the information gets used.

 DESIGN: How do we get the data structure right to build this?